fivetran/dbt_hubspot/README.md

 </p>

 ## What does this dbt package do?
-- Produces modeled tables that leverage HubSpot data from [Fivetran's connector](https://fivetran.com/docs/applications/hubspot) in the format described by [this ERD](https://fivetran.com/docs/applications/hubspot#schemainformation) and build off the output of our [HubSpot source package](https://github.com/fivetran/dbt_hubspot_source).
+- Produces modeled tables that leverage HubSpot data from [Fivetran's connector](https://fivetran.com/docs/applications/hubspot) in the format described by [this ERD](https://fivetran.com/docs/applications/hubspot#schemainformation).
 - Enables you to better understand your HubSpot email and engagement performance.
 The package achieves this by performing the following:
     - Generates models for contacts, companies, and deals with enriched email and engagement metrics.
     - Provides analysis-ready event tables for email and engagement activities.